best data visualization tool

 • Good option for scalability.

-• Arranges and reads user's data.
+• Arranges and reads the user's data.

 • Keeps the data safe.